daoudclarke/backprop-logic/README.md

 that dimension is positive for a predicate, then we consider it "true".
 For example, initially the second and third entities are `bill`.
-The third one is also `mary` which makes the third sentence `false`.
+The third one is also `mary` which makes the third sentence false.
 We can see that the gradient for the third sentence is 1 on each iteration, until finally this sentence is true: in the end configuration, only the third entity is `bill`, while the first, second and fifth entities are `mary`, and the second and third